pretzelhammer/rust-blog/posts/too-many-brainfuck-compilers.md

 end
 ```

 Since control flow structures can be nested the number after the `br` and `br_if` instructions refers to which structure to perform the branch on, where `br 0` within a `block` would mean _"branch to the end of my current block"_ and `br 1` within a pair of nested `block`s would mean _"branch to the end of my parent block"_ and `br 2` within three nested `block`s would mean _"branch to the end of my grandparent block"_ and so on.
-This allows us to build a _"branch to the end of the loop"_ instruction by wrapping a `loop` with a `block` and using `br 1` like so:
+This allows us to build a _"branch to the end of the loop"_ instruction by wrapping a `loop` with a `block` and using `br 1` or `br_if 1` like so:

 ```wat
 block